MichiBaum/Switcheroo/README.md

 There is a .editorconfig for C# in this project.
 Please use it if you Analyze -> code cleanup.

+## Create Switcheroo Installer & Portable

+1. move into ./Installer
+2. run MSBuild.exe Build.xml ([Solution](https://stackoverflow.com/a/13819332/10258204) if MSBuild.exe not found)

+You will get an switcheroo-setup.exe & switcheroo-portable.zip in ./Installer/Output

 ## License

 Switcheroo is open source and is licensed under the [GNU GPL v.
 3](http://www.gnu.org/licenses/gpl.html).